A Plant With Many Different Names

 Cannabis is a plant commonly used for recreational or medicinal purposes and is often referred to as pot, ganja, herb, reefer, Mary Jane, bud, dank (yes, it’s a plant of many nicknames).
 The flowers and leaves of the plant are used for their ability to cause effects on the mind and body including euphoria, relaxation, a sense of well-being, and heightened sensory experiences.
 The main psychoactive part of cannabis is tetrahydrocannabinol (THC) which is used for both medicinal purposes and as a recreational drug.

 Many people know of the immediate psychoactive effects associated with smoking or vaping cannabis but are less aware of the delayed onset and the extended duration of the effects associated with edibles.

 Edible cannabis affects everyone differently, which can increase the risk of over consumption.
 How much you consume and how quickly you consume can influence whether or not adverse effects are experienced.

 Health Canada recommends taking a 'start low, go slow' approach – start with an edible that contains a low amount of THC, and wait to feel the effects before taking more.

-- In Canada, the total amount of THC in a package of edible cannabis can be up to 10 mg
+In Canada, the total amount of THC in a package of edible cannabis can be up to

-- Effects can be felt anywhere from 30 minutes to 2 hours, and can take up to 4 hours to feel the full effects
+You can start to feel the effects anywhere from 30 minutes to 2 hours after consumption, but it can take up to 4 hours to feel the full effects

 Cannabis Plants and Effects